shasuruvalli/mslearn-synapse/Instructions/Labs/10-Synapse-purview.md

 # Use Microsoft Purview with Azure Synapse Analytics

-Microsoft Purview enables you to catalog data assets across your data estate and track the *lineage* of data as it is moved from one data source to another.
-Close integration with Azure Synapse Analytics enables you to use Microsoft Purview to track the data assets in your analytical environment - a key element of a comprehensive data governance solution.
+Microsoft Purview enables you to catalog data assets across your data estate and track the flow of data as it is transferred from one data source to another - a key element of a comprehensive data governance solution.

-This lab will take approximately **45** minutes to complete.
+This lab will take approximately **35** minutes to complete.

 ## Before you start